kubermatic/docs/content/kubermatic/main/references/reference_setup/_index.en.md

 ## **Public/Private Cloud Load Balancers**

-For other Load Balancer scenarios we strongly recommend to use cloud environment specific Load Balancer what comes with the dedicated cloud CCM.
-This native cloud LBs can interact dynamically with Kubernetes to provide updates for service type Load Balancer or Ingress objects.
+For other Load Balancer scenarios we strongly recommend to use cloud environment specific Load Balancer that comes with the dedicated cloud CCM.
+These native cloud LBs can interact dynamically with Kubernetes to provide updates for service type Load Balancer or Ingress objects.
 For more detail see [Kubernetes - Services, Load Balancing, and Networking](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).

 \